alpha-beta-soup/alpha-beta-soup.github.io/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 ## What are you going to learn?

-With that said, I'd like to gift you, dear reader, with a tutorial on using GRASS, Git, Leaflet, bash, Javascript, CSS, HTML, and hosting map tiles on Amazon AWS.
+This is a tutorial on using GRASS, Git, Leaflet, bash, Javascript, CSS, HTML, and hosting map tiles on Amazon AWS.
 Yes, all of those.
 No, not to exhaustion.
 Rather, I've written the tutorial that I would like to have found a few months ago.
 A tutorial that takes a tangible (albeit frivolous) problem to completion, and uses a realistic combination of tools to solve it.
 You'll see how these separate tools come together, and how you could then take pieces here and there and work on something completely different.
-That's an effective way to learn, if you invest into the idea of the project.
+That's an effective way to learn, if you invest into the idea of the project, and are willing to use this tutorial as a springboard for your own idea.

-The end result is this [interactive map](http://www.nearimprov.com/train-landscapes).
+The end result is this [interactive map](http://www.nearimprov.com/train-landscapes).{% sidenote 'sn-id-note-on-tiles' 'The map tiles are now broken, as AWS is not free, and I was not willing to pay to host them.' %}

 ## What I can't cover

-* [Beginning with Git](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1), or fundamental Git concepts.
-But you'll learn some commands and how to host an interactive map on the Internet for free with Github pages (gh-pages).
+I will not cover [beginning with Git](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1), or fundamental Git concepts.
+But you'll learn some commands and how to host an interactive map on the Internet for free with Github pages (*gh-pages*).

-* Getting started with GRASS (although this won't be a terrible introduction, I'm not detailing introductory concepts or using the GUI).
-Try [[1](http://grass.osgeo.org/documentation/first-time-users/)], [[2](http://grass.osgeo.org/grass70/manuals/helptext.html)], [[3](http://grasswiki.osgeo.org/wiki/Quick_wxGUI_tutorial)].
+I will not cover getting started with GRASS.
+Although this won't be a terrible introduction, I'm not detailing introductory concepts or using the GUI.{% sidenote 'sn-id-grass-tutorials' 'Try [[1](http://grass.osgeo.org/documentation/first-time-users/)], [[2](http://grass.osgeo.org/grass70/manuals/helptext.html)] or [[3](http://grasswiki.osgeo.org/wiki/Quick_wxGUI_tutorial)] instead, and then come back.'%} I had the benefit of a hands-on GRASS introduction at the DMS/NIWA workshop.

-* Web hosting in-depth.
-I'm not a web developer, and I've only tinkered with Amazon AWS to get this to work.
+I won't be discussion web hosting of maps in much depth.
+I'm not much of a web developer, and I've only tinkered with Amazon AWS to get this to work.
+I'm not an authority.

 ## What do you need?